dhis2/datastore-app/README.md

 ```

 ##Config
- Edit app to use your DHIS2- instance.
+ The app should use the current D2 instance API, but in dev you can configure
- API-URL is in `/webapp/js/constands/apiUrl.js`
+ the API-endpoint in `/webapp/js/constants/apiUrl.js`

 ##Upload to DHIS2